eliasmarcon/evol_turing_machine/README.md

 Key Components:

+- The Turing Machine always begins in **state a**  with an **infinite tape that contains all 0s in the beginning and always starts in the middle of the tape.
+Thus, the initial symbol read from the tape is a 0**.
 - It defines the fitness function (objective) based on the number of ones on the tape and checks for a valid solution within the specified maximum steps.
 - The genetic algorithm is configured with a population size, mutation and crossover probabilities, and a maximum number of generations.
 - The program evolves a population of state transition tables to find the best solution for the Busy Beaver problem.